cnbbooks/lfe-sicp/README.md

 On Linux, you'll need to run that with ``sudo``.

-Install the gitbook modules:
+Then install the gitbook modules:

 ```bash
 $ make setup
 ```

-Build the book:
+Finally, build the book:

 ```bash
 $ make book
 ```